tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab03/README.md

 Thread-off between _safety_ and _liveness_:

-- Locks are essentials to ensure thread safety
+- Locks are essential to ensure thread safety
   - :boom: but indiscriminate use of locking can cause **"lock-ordering" deadlocks**;
 - Thread pools and semaphores are essential to bind resource consumption
   - :boom: but failure to understand activities being bounded can cause **resource deadlocks**.